-Colin and George Jemmott own a beautiful 26 acre site near the top of Palomar mountain.
-The land is steep, undisturbed, and covered in fir, oak, pine and cedar trees and wildflowers.
+Colin Jemmott owns a beautiful 26 acre site near the top of Palomar mountain.
+The land is steep, relatively undisturbed, and covered in fir, oak, pine and cedar trees and wildflowers.
 Almost exactly a mile in elevation, with deer, foxes, bobcats, mountain lions, coyotes and squirrels.
 On a clear night you can see the lights on the Coronado Bridge, almost fifty miles to the south.

 You are probably reading this page because you are planning a visit.
 Yay!
 Please read through the first half of this page to assure a pleasant and safe visit.